solidjs/solid-service-api/README.md

 #### Delete [DELETE] /repl/[:id]

 Delets a REPL based on the UUID.
 Successful deletions will return a status 200.
 Note that the service uses soft deletes.
 They are not retrievable via the API but are marked in the database itself.

+## TO-Do & Ideas

+- Enable user blocking options
+- Add better validation for certain endpoints
+- Parse and validate REPLs with more granular detail (refer to Solid REPL output)
+- Add ability to save REPL to a gist
+- Add ability to create a repository of an example
+- Private/public mode

 ## Contributors